andykenward/github-actions-cloudflare-pages/README.md

 # Cloudflare Pages GitHub Action

-This action deploys your build ouput to [Cloudflare Pages] using [Wrangler].
+This action deploys your build output to [Cloudflare Pages] using [Wrangler].
 GitHub Environments and Deployments are used to track these deployments.

-When used in context of a [pull request], the action will create a deployment for the Pull Request and add a comment with the URL of the deployment.
-On closing the [pull request], the deployment will be deleted from [Cloudflare Pages], GitHub Deployment and the related comment. **The action is only able to delete deployments & comments that it created, as it requires a certain payload in a GitHub deployment.**
+When used in context of a [pull request], the action will create a deployment for the pull request and add a comment with the URL of the deployment.
+On closing the [pull request], all the deployments for that pull request will be deleted from [Cloudflare Pages], GitHub Deployment and the related comment. **The action is only able to delete deployments & comments that it created, as it requires a certain payload in a GitHub deployment.**

 - Deploy to [Cloudflare Pages].
 - Use GitHub Environments & Deployments.